The Discount Dilemma for Solo Spa Owners

 SpaSphere gives you the tools to avoid "race-to-the-bottom" pricing:

-- AI Suggestions: Smart prompts like “Consider a package deal instead of a discount-clients are 2.3x more likely to rebook.”
+- Sophie AI Coach: Sophie, your AI coach, delivers smart prompts like "Consider a package deal instead of a discount-clients are 2.3x more likely to rebook."
+She can also help you set pricing that's competitive for your area.

 Final Thought